Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

 # Installation instructions
 > [!IMPORTANT]
 > This installation method only works on MacOS.
-See Dortania's Opencore guide for different Operating system installation methods!
+See Dortania's Opencore guide for different Operating system installation methods or use macOS in a virtual machine!
 - Download my EFI from the 'releases' channel.
 - Download an up-to-date MacOS installer by pasting the following lines one by one in to the terminal
   ```